AlexanderLeonida/Find-a-Ball/README.md

 # Find-a-Ball
-OpenCV and Tensorflow / Scikit-learn with Python to find a ball!
+OpenCV and Pytorch / Scikit-learn in Python to predict a ball!

-add to documentation for end of project
+## The Objective

+The goal of this project is to be able to train my own LSTM AI model for learning purposes!
+On a larger scale, something like this could be used to